mareksagan/mareksagan.github.io/_posts/2020-04-05-ats-systems-and-why-we-hate-them.md

 Today I would like to discuss the ATS systems and the way they work.

-When you apply to jobs on LinkedIn or any other job boards, your application doesn't actually go to the recruiter or HR themselves, but to the Application Tracking System.
+When you apply to jobs on *LinkedIn* or any other job boards, your application doesn't actually go to the recruiter or HR themselves, but to the **Application Tracking System** (usually *Oracle Taleo*).

 # What is ATS?